Bennotsi-MTG/Doomsday-Codex/core/basics.md

 7. Cast LED
    - Crack LEDs for BBB RRR
 8. Cast BW targeting ToA
-9. Cast ToA for 9 storm.
+9. Cast ToA for 9 Storm.

-This pile is very efficient at BBB and 4 life for 9 storm.
+This pile is very efficient at BBB and 4 life for 9 Storm.
 The key idea is that, strictly speaking we only needed TW, LED, LED, BW in our single cantrip pile.
 Meaning that if we shift this 4 card pile to the bottom, we can put any card on top.
 In this case we put a Lion's Eye Diamond on top, which we draw with